Characterizing control between interacting subsystems with deep Jacobian estimation: Experimental details

 \subsubsection{Loop closure loss}

-We implemented a loop closure loss as defined in section \ref{sec:lossfuncs}.
+We implemented a loop closure loss as discussed in Section \ref{sec:lossfuncs} and Appendix \ref{supp:loop-closure}.
 For each loop, we used 20 randomly chosen points from the batch.
 For each batch, we constructed the same number of loops as there were batches.
 Path integrals were discretized in 20 steps and computed using the trapezoid method from \texttt{torchquad} \cite{gomez2021torchquad}.